Downtown Syracuse: Landmark Theatre

 Downtown Syracuse also boasts the Landmark Theatre originally known as Loew's State Theatre, where visitors and locals can view Broadway shows, performances by comedians, and musical performers.
 The theatre began construction in 1927 on March 15 and was completed after 11 months of construction.
-The first opening show aired February 18, 1928.
+The first opening show aired on February 18, 1928.

-In 1933 Loew's made its first public demonstration of the television and in 1934, the theatre then began introducing double feature in 1934.
+In 1933, Loew's made its first public demonstration of the television and in 1934, the theatre then began introducing double feature in 1934.

 After World War II, the theatre's patronage decreased drastically.
 The theatre fell into disrepair and in 1975 was officially closed.
 In the following year of 1976, the US department listed the theatre in the National Register of Historic Places.

 In 1979, the title for the theatre was given to SALT (Syracuse Area Landmark Theatre) and a major volunteer effort began to restore the theatre.
 These efforts were supported by The National Endowment of the Arts and the State Office of Parks and Recreation, which provided grants to help the restoration continue.

 The theatre now boasts having prominent performers, such as Jerry Seinfeld and Celtic Women, bringing their acts to Syracuse and often features many popular Broadway shows.